If you are about to embark on your Navy sailor career, you might wonder what happens after Navy boot camp graduation.

 However, graduating sailors are restricted in what they wear, how far they travel, and how they conduct themselves off-base.

-If new sailors are attending A School at the Training Support Center in Great Lakes, they separate from recruit training on Friday.
+If new sailors are attending A School at the Training Support Center in Great Lakes, they check into school on Friday morning.
+Afterward, they’re free to enjoy time with friends and family off base.

-Sailors who go straight to A School somewhere other than Great Lakes will leave Saturday.
+Sailors who go straight to A School somewhere other than Great Lakes will leave on Saturday.

 The sailor is briefed about their personal schedule and on and off-base liberty rules before graduation day.